ankziety/DeskThingDiscord/README.md

 3. Check your email for an invite.
 Open the email and accept the invitation.
 4. Once accepted, your account is now set as a tester for the app.

+> [!IMPORTANT]
+> You must be an app tester registered with the team application for RPC to connect.

 ---

 ### 4. Set Up OAuth Settings